Pseudominolia climacota

 Pseudominolia climacota is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.

 The epithet "climacota" is derived from the Greek word for "terraced".

 Description

 The height of the shell attains 14 mm, its diameter also 14 mm.
-The solid shell has a gradate conical shape.
+The solid shell has a gradated conical shape.
 It is subdepressed and narrowly umbilicate,.
 Its color is white-ochraceous or white-cinereous.
 The shell contains seven whorls with much impressed sutures.
 The whorls are irregularly spirally deeply lirate.
 The lirae are conspicuously sulculose with triangular blotches of black-brown painting.
 The smooth base is plane but triangular at the periphery.
 Below the periphery it is ornated with brown to ashy gray flames.
 The aperture is angulated round with a simple lip.

 Distribution

 This marine species occurs off Iran.